-How to Clear Cache (Memory, Browser or Temp Files) on Windows 11/10
+Clear Cache (Memory, Browsers, Temp Files) in Windows 11/10

 Published by Nyau Wai Hoe - Updated on

-How to clear cache (temp files) on Windows 11/10
+Clearing temporary files cache on Windows 11/10

 1. Press Win + R keys on your keyboard to open the Run window.